Tourists missing after New Zealand volcano eruption | DW | 09.12.2019

 New Zealand Prime Minister Jacinda Ardern has confirmed that many people remain unaccounted for after a volcano erupted on an uninhabited island off the coast.

-Several tourists were reportedly injured, at least one critically, with around more 100 missing, after a volcano on a small, uninhabited New Zealand island erupted on Monday afternoon.
+Several tourists were reportedly injured, at least one critically, with many more missing, after a volcano on a small, uninhabited New Zealand island erupted on Monday afternoon.

 A plume of ash was seen towering over 10,000 feet in the air above White Island, also known by the indigenous Maori name Whakaari.
-The island is regularly visited by small groups of tourists, though it remains unclear exactly how many were visiting at the time.
+The island is regularly visited by small groups of tourists.

 "We believe 100 people were on or around the island," New Zealand Prime Minister Jacinda Ardern said.